dwisan/ClusterSystem/DatabaseServer/MarieDB_Galera_Cluster.md

 ```
 >Start Order after all down
 ```
-find safe_to_bootstrap =1 in /var/lib/mysql/grastate.dat in all node
+find safe_to_bootstrap =1 in /var/lib/mysql/grastate.dat on all node
 and first start that node

 # cat /var/lib/mysql/grastate.dat